-Visits Face-to-Face - Client Hospital - Mental Health are the occasions during which service recipient activities are provided to hospital clients, for mental health type services, face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Client Hospital - Mental Health are the occasions during which service recipient activities are provided to hospital clients, for mental health type services, in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits - Face-to-Face - Resident - Mental Health are the occasions during which service recipient activities are provided to Resident - Mental Health clients face-to-face or by videoconference on an individual or group basis.
+Visits - In-person - Resident - Mental Health are the occasions during which service recipient activities are provided to Resident - Mental Health clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face - Facility/Organization/ Citizen Partnership are the occasions during which service recipient activities are provided to a facility/organization/ citizen partnership face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Facility/Organization/ Citizen Partnership are the occasions during which service recipient activities are provided to a facility/organization/ citizen partnership in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face - Service Recipient, Not Uniquely Identified are the occasions during which service recipient activities are provided to service recipients, not uniquely identified, face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Service Recipient, Not Uniquely Identified are the occasions during which service recipient activities are provided to service recipients, not uniquely identified, in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes

-Service Recipient, Not Uniquely Identified - Mental Health are the occasions during which service recipient activities are provided to service recipients, not uniquely identified (Mental Health) face-to-face or by videoconference on an individual or group basis.
-These services are documented according to the health service organization's policy and are provided for longer than five minutes
+Visits - In-person - Service Recipient, Not Uniquely Identified - Mental Health are the occasions during which service recipient activities are provided to service recipients, not uniquely identified (Mental Health) in-person (same physical location) on an individual or group basis.
+These services are documented according to the health service organization's policy and are provided for longer than five minutes basis.

-Visits Face-to-Face - Client Home Care - Acute are the occasions during which service recipient activities are provided to home care - acute clients face-to-face or by videoconference on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

+Visits In-person - Client Home Care - Acute are the occasions during which service recipient activities are provided to home care - acute clients in-person (same physical location) on an individual or group

-Visits Face-to-Face - Client Home Care-Rehabilitation are the occasions during which service recipient activities are provided to home care - rehabilitation clients face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Client Home Care-Rehabilitation are the occasions during which service recipient activities are provided to home care - rehabilitation clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face - Client Home Care-Maintenance are the occasions during which service recipient activities are provided to home care - maintenance clients face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Client Home Care-Maintenance are the occasions during which service recipient activities are provided to home care - maintenance clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face - Client Home Care-Long-Term Supportive Care are the occasions during which service recipient activities are provided to home care - long-term supportive care clients face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Client Home Care-Long-Term Supportive Care are the occasions during which service recipient activities are provided to home care - long-term supportive care clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face -Client Home Care-End-of-Life Care are the occasions during which service recipient activities are provided to home care - end of life care clients face-to-face or by videoconference on an individual or group basis.
+Visits In-person -Client Home Care-End-of-Life Care are the occasions during which service recipient activities are provided to home care - end of life care clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.